ahmednawazkhan/nodejs-workers/README.md

 I heavily relied on mongo aggregation and restrained from loading the documents into the memory and compute the results there as the job runs every minute and if the data is increased to 500K, that approach will have performance issues
 ### Improvements

 I think instead of loading the user categories into the memory, it should be streamed to redis but since it is a simple demo task, I added the comments there and loaded them in memory for display purposes.
+Also for displaying purposes I query for the whole documents at the end of aggregation pipeline using `$$ROOT`.
+I think it can also be replaced with `emails` along with respective notifications to send.